desecho/ansible-playbook-server-legacy/README.md

 * Questionable backup solution
 * No monitoring (just for cron *will be done soon)
 * There are a few issues which have not been resolved for the moment
-    * `provisionall` command does not stop on error so you need to visually make sure there are no red lines on the screen.
+    * `provisionall` command does not stop on error so you need to visually make sure there are no red lines on the screen
     * Ansible event statuses shows change in places it shouldn't do so sometimes
     * It restarts nginx multiple times while provisioning